zainnaeem28/client-employee-directory-next/README.md

 ### Notes
 - The image upload feature works in both development and production.
+- The API key is now securely stored on the server-side and not exposed to the client.
 - If the API key is missing or invalid, image uploads will fail.

 ---